tytydraco/yessleep/out/My_best_friend_Mattys_went_missing_just_as_I_am_dealing_with_a_serious_mold_problem.md

 “It’s your upper lip,” I had heard myself mutter back.

 Matty: “Dave, baby.
 We’re blood brothers since ’86 baby.
 Blood brothers, Dave.
 We bros gotta stick together.
-We all fam, Dave.”
+We all fam, Dave.
+No child left behind.”

 Me: “Phoebe and her shyster are trying to eat me alive in the divorce, Matty.”